Skip to main content

 Optimization tips

-coderabbit --prompt-only
+coderabbit --agent

 Configure CodeRabbit for Codex